tlaplus-community/tlauc/README.md

 The symbol mapping can be found in the [`./resources/tla-unicode.csv`](./resources/tla-unicode.csv) file, taken from the [tlaplus-standard](https://github.com/tlaplus-community/tlaplus-standard) repo.
 The crate also provides programmatic access to these mappings.

+You can use this crate to, for example, write TLA+ Unicode specs with the [tlaplus-nvim-plugin](https://github.com/tlaplus-community/tlaplus-nvim-plugin) then convert them into ASCII for use with SANY and TLC.

 ## Use

 This crate contains both a library and its command line wrapper.